JayLi52/nacos-mcp-router/README.md

 ## License

 nacos-mcp-router is licensed under the Apache 2.0 License.
 This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the Apache 2.0 License.
 For more details, please see the `LICENSE` file in the project repository.

+nacos-mcp-router is licensed under the Apache 2.0 License.
+This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the Apache 2.0 License.
+For more details, please see the `LICENSE` file in the project repository.